piware14/pi-ware/README.md

 # Pi-Ware
 Pi-Ware is an app store for the Raspberry Pi that allows you to install apps that you generally can't get from the official repos and/or without an extra amount of work.

+# NEW:

+We now have a wiki!

+<a href="https://github.com/zachthecoder14/pi-ware/wiki/" alt="Pi-Ware wiki">The Pi-Ware wiki</a>

 **Join our Discord server**:

 [![Pi-Ware Discord server](https://img.shields.io/discord/840124418528378881?color=7289da&label=Discord%20Server&logo=discord&style=flat-square)](https://discord.gg/BU8F6D8X6s)